What is the Mentorship Program?

 Do I need to install AIS?

-How can I secure and open my entry hatch from both inside and outside?
 If you have a padlock tang that projects through the top hatch board for the padlock, use a quick-connect to secure it outside and replace the tang screw with a quick-connect pin for the inside.

-What are the best options for emergency steering?
-Many have pre-drilled holes on a plywood interior locker cover (e.g., under settee) that fit u-bolts for attachment to the spinnaker pole as an emergency rudder, along with a secure mounting point on the transom.
+any have pre-drilled holes on a plywood interior locker cover (e.g., under settee) that fit u-bolts for attachment to the spinnaker pole as an emergency rudder, along with a secure mounting point on the transom.
 Other options include rigging drogue lines, possibly with a bucket off a corner of the transom to induce drag to port or starboard.

-What is a simple way to rig backup nav lights?
 Most boats already have deck mounted nav lights, and a battery switch for engine and house batteries.
 Consider adding a LED tri-color masthead nav light (with or without anchor light), which can run by either battery to meet the redundant nav light requirements.
 LED’s save power, and masthead nav lights are more visible to distant ships, while deck nav lights are better for close-in traffic.
 Never run both sets of nav lights simultaneously.

-I have a crew of 8.
-Do you require 2 or 3 crew to have attended a Safety at Sea Seminar?
 Please round up to 3 crew.
 Our objective is to encourage more crew to have this certification rather than the bare minimum.

-What if I miss the seminar or cannot attend?
-What would you accept in lieu of attendance?
 US Sailing offers a few seminars in the spring.
 Please check their web page.
 Please note that you must attend a seminar addressing OFFSHORE safety at sea issues.
 Other seminars or STCW95 classes may be acceptable on a waiver basis.
 Please contact the Safety Committee if you have any questions.

-Will the Safety Committee come and perform an inspection before the required inspection to tell me what I need?
 No. As volunteers, the members of the Safety Committee have lives and other commitments.
 A safety inspection is a 3 hour process and we don’t have the resources to tell you what you need.
 Please try and comply with the rules and figure out your own situation before you ask the Safety Committee for instruction.
 That said, feel free to ask the Committee and necessary questions for clarification if you need it.